From Lawn Mowers To Rock Concerts, Our 'Deafening World' Is Hurting Our Ears

 On the ways hearing loss affects people

 People who have trouble hearing tend to have more unrelated health issues of all kinds.
 It, sort of, overworks our brains.
-If you can't quite hear what people are saying, you have to work harder to figure it out, and the brain power that you use to do that is brain power that you can't use for anything else.
+If you can't quite hear what people are saying, you have to work harder to figure it out, and the brainpower that you use to do that is brainpower that you can't use for anything else.
 People who have trouble hearing also tend to withdraw. ...

 So it has effects that we don't necessarily associate with it and that pervade all parts of our lives.
 And then, because of human nature, we tend to ignore it.
 The average wait for a person who first notices a hearing problem — the average delay between that moment and going to the doctor — is 10 years.
 That's the average.
 We don't treat it the way we treat other sensory problems.
 If you have trouble seeing things, you get glasses.
 But people tend to put off getting hearing aids for a long time.